RugbyFootballHistory.com

 1885 - Twenty-six clubs were affiliated to the Irish Union of which ten were in Ulster, nine in Leinster, seven in Munster.
 First visit of a French team (Paris F.C.) to England.

-The first international game to have a brothers on each side.
+This was the first international game to have a brothers on each side.
 Scotland vs. Wales where George and Richard Maitland played for Scotland and Arthur and Bob Gould for Wales.

 1886 - The foundation of the International Rugby Board by Scotland, Wales and Ireland.
 England declines to join since they believe they should have greater representation on the board for having a greater number of clubs.
 They also refuse to accept that the IRFB should be the recognised law maker of the game.
 The IRFB agrees that the member countries will not play England until the RFU agrees to join.